Usmalik37/namer-app/README.md

-# Namer App ( Rebuilt )
+# Namer App — Rebuilt

 A redesigned and production-polished version of the official [Flutter Codelab Namer App](https://docs.flutter.dev/get-started/codelab).

-This branch (`my_namer_app`) is my personal rebuild — same core functionality, completely overhauled design, architecture, and build configuration.
+This branch (`my_namer_app`) is my personal rebuild; same core functionality, completely overhauled design, architecture, and build configuration.

 The original tutorial version lives on the `main` branch if you want to compare directly.